earthly/earthly/docs/cloud/satellites/managing.md

 By default satellites will automatically update as new versions become available.
 Alternativly, satellite can also be pinned to specific earthly versions, however they will still receive patches and security fixes.
-Satellite updates will only run during their specific maintenance window.

 #### Auto-Update Maintenance Windows